PattenUniversityOnlineEducation/slate/source/index.html.md

   -d '{...}'
 ```

-This endpoint fetch all grade records by using SID.
+This endpoint fetch all grade records by using sid.

 ### HTTP Request